starius/ScPrime/doc/File Contract Negotiation.md

 File Contract Negotiation
 =========================

-Securing data on Sia requires creating and revising file contracts in an untrusted environment.
-Managing data on Sia happens through several protocols:
+Securing data on SiaPrime requires creating and revising file contracts in an untrusted environment.
+Managing data on SiaPrime happens through several protocols:

 + Settings Request - the host sends the renter its settings.